CognitiveModeling/InteractiveClimateMuseum/readme.md

 - ReadInput()
   - depressed buttons and scroll delta is set to 0
-  - if the left click amplitude is greater than 0.9, the number of depressed buttons and the left mouse button is compared
+  - if the left click amplitude is greater than 0.9, the number of depressed buttons and the left mouse button is compared bitwise
-  - if the middle click amplitude is greater than 0.5, the number of depressed buttons and the middle mouse button is compared
+  - if the middle click amplitude is greater than 0.5, the number of depressed buttons and the middle mouse button is compared bitwise
-  - if the right click amplitude is greater than 0.5, the number of depressed buttons and the right mouse button is compared
+  - if the right click amplitude is greater than 0.5, the number of depressed buttons and the right mouse button is compared bitwise
   - boolean Tracked is set to the tracking state of the XRNodeState
   - amplitude of left, middle and right click is reported (see console)